 - Reduce a tumor in a live animal model

-As stated at the beginning, all of these reports are preliminary.
+As stated, all of these reports are preliminary.
 Before anyone can say anything conclusive about Chaga and cancer, the results need to be repeated and tested in human studies.

 Glamočlija, Jasmina, et al. “Chemical characterization and biological activity of Chaga (Inonotus obliquus), a medicinal “mushroom”.”
 Journal of ethnopharmacology 162 (2015): 323-332.